Myles O'Donnell: McSwiggin

-William McSwiggin was born and raised in the Chicago suburb of Cicero.
-McSwiggin, who usually went by the name Bill or Will, befriended the O'Donnell brothers and Doherty at a young age.
-He was known for his powerful, athletic build.
-His father was a police officer for many years.
-Unlike his hoodlum friends, his occupation was Illinois state prosecutor.
+William McSwiggin was born and raised in Cicero, Illinois.
+Known informally as Bill or Will, he befriended the O'Donnell brothers and Doherty during his youth.
+He was noted for his strong, athletic physique.
+His father served as a police officer for many years.
+Despite his close associations with figures from criminal underworld, McSwiggin pursued a career in law, serving as an Illinois state prosecutor.

-On the night of April 27, 1926, McSwiggin was out bar-crawling in Cicero with James J. Doherty, and Thomas "Red" Duffy.
-An assailant with a machine gun attacked the group outside the Pony Inn saloon at 5613 W 12th St (now Roosevelt Rd).
+On April 27, 1926, McSwiggin was socializing in Cicero with James J. Doherty and Thomas "Red" Duffy when an armed assailant opened fire with a machine gun on the group outside the Pony Inn saloon, located at 5613 West 12th Street, now known as Roosevelt Road.
 All three were killed.